Charge tracking tool for contractors

 The Old System Created Errors by Default

 In government contracting, employees routinely split time across multiple projects, and each project can include multiple charge lines with different budgets, effective dates, expiration dates, and constraints.
-When someone charges to the wrong line — or keeps charging after hours are exhausted — it creates a cascade of cleanup work for managers, administrators, and finance teams.
+When someone charges to the wrong line (or keeps charging after hours are exhausted) it creates a cascade of cleanup work for project managers.

-The original Profile experience technically contained the right information, but it didn't help users act on it.
-Authorizations had no hierarchy — healthy items looked identical to broken ones.
-Overcharges and expiring lines weren't surfaced until they became emergencies.
+The original Profile experience technically contained the right information, but didn't help users act on it.
+Healthy items looked identical to broken ones.
+A card view with poor visual hierarchy contributed to the problem, making information difficult to read and impossible to sort.
 Users relied on managers to manually flag issues, often via email.

-Many employees weren't even in the system, because their assignments weren't being created through the workflow that feeds Profile.
-Managers were forced into a workaround loop — manually tracking hours and sending guidance emails — which increased error risk and wasted time.
+Beyond the UI, many employees weren't even in the system, because their assignments weren't being created through the workflow that feeds Profile.
+Managers were forced into a workaround loop of manually tracking hours and sending guidance emails, which increased error risk and wasted time.

 Scan, Don't Browse

-Profile is not a product people explore.
-It's something they open to answer a question quickly: Where can I charge today?
+Profile is supposed to help employees understand their work authorizations quickly: Where can I charge today?
 What's about to expire?
 Is anything broken that I need to fix?
-The redesign reorganized the experience around urgency and action, not raw completeness.
+The redesign reorganized the experience to surface answers to these questions most prominently and filter out noise.

-Each work authorization became a card designed for fast comprehension.
-Key signals are grouped and visually prioritized so users can assess an authorization without reading every field.
-Overcharged items are visually flagged, remaining hours and time sensitivity are easy to spot, and new or noteworthy items don't blend into the background.
+Key signals were grouped and visually prioritized so users could assess an authorization without reading every field.
+Overcharged items were visually flagged, remaining hours and time sensitivity were easy to spot, and new or noteworthy items didn't blend into the background.

 Before Profile Tool — Original card view